-Banff, both a town and the name of the National Park the town is located in, is easily one of the most recognisable places in all of Canada!
+Banff, both a town and the name of the National Park the town is located in one of the most picturesque provinces in Canada (Alberta).
+It’s such a beautiful place, especially with the best things to do in Banff.

-The thing with Banff though is that most people (myself included for quite a while there) only really think of visiting one or two places here (Lake Louise being right at the top here) and although these ‘obvious’ places are definitely worth visiting (and indeed, worth their hype), there’s so much more to see and do in Banff that you’d initially think. ❄️
+The thing with Banff, though, is that some people only really think of visiting one or two places here (Lake Louise).
+Now, although these ‘obvious’ places are definitely worth visiting, there are so many of the best things to do in Banff that go way beyond the obvious spots.

 1.)
 Banff National Park

-This one might seem obvious since the town is located within the park, but it truly must be explored when you’re here.
+This one might seem obvious since the town is located within the park, but it truly is one of the best things to do in Banff.

 2.)
 Lake Minnewanka